 Beta spurs hurricane watch for Texas, expected to strengthen

-Forecasters were predicting up to 4 feet (1.2 meters) of storm surge along parts of the Texas coast.
+Forecasters were predicting up to 4 feet (1.2 meters) of storm surge along parts of the Texas coast that included Baffin Bay, Corpus Christi Bay, Galveston Bay and more.
 Wind, heavy rainfall and life-threatening surf and rip current conditions were also expected with the storm.

-Forecasters ran out of traditional storm names earlier Friday, forcing the use of the Greek alphabet for only the second time since the 1950s.
+Forecasters ran out of traditional storm names on Friday, forcing the use of the Greek alphabet for only the second time since the 1950s.

 Parts of the Alabama coast and Florida Panhandle were still reeling from the effects of Hurricane Sally, which roared ashore on Wednesday.
 At least two deaths were blamed on the system, and hundreds of thousands of people were still without power late Friday.